 What makes a unit "best" for avoiding afternoon sun?

-The best units are those where living areas (bedrooms, living room) face away from the afternoon sun path.
+The best units are those where main living areas (bedrooms, living room) face away from the afternoon sun.
 This means avoiding west orientations, though the exact sun path varies throughout the year.

 Are there other factors I should consider besides sun direction?